For Vinmetrica SC-100A, SC-200 and SC300

 iii.
 Repeat the .
 If probe is still not passing, contact Tech Support.

 The platinum wires at the immersible end of your SO2 electrode should be bright and shiny.
 Often you can see reddish-brown or sometimes white accumulation on them.
+Sometimes it may hard to see any deposits on the wires.
 Here’s how to clean them:

 1. Soak the SO2 electrode in your SO2 Acid Solution for about 10 minutes and rinse with DI water.